 If you advertise or use social media for business purposes, your real estate business could be exposed to advertising injury claims.
 General liability insurance covers accidental advertising injuries, such as a lawsuit over a logo that looks similar to that of a competitor.
 It can pay legal fees related to:

 While general liability insurance covers common real estate risks, it does not provide complete protection.
-Whether you’re a real estate agent or a property manager, accidents happen.
 Other policies to consider include:

 Commercial auto insurance: This policy covers vehicles owned by your business.
 It typically pays for accidents and damages related to theft, weather, and vandalism.